-Competition amongst private schools in the US is fierce as currently more than 34 thousand private schools are operating across the country.
+Competition among private schools in the US is fierce as currently more than 34 thousand private schools are operating across the country.
 As your school aims to increase enrollment, you need to create a brilliant first impression with parents who visit your school.
 This means both promoting your school’s ethos while highlighting its best assets via the school website.

 Traditionally, schools could do this during school open days or in-person tours.
 However, the outbreak of the COVID-19 pandemic forced schools to look for creative solutions.
 Therefore, the majority of these events have now moved online, so an outstanding school virtual tour is now a must-have for any institution.